Ananya1112/Road-Safety-and-Traffic-Automation/README.md

 The main tech stack used was Image processing and trained Deep Learning models were used for the accurate detection of facial expressions.

+### Future Scope:

+We are planning to convert this python code into an api so that it can be used more frequently by other developers and will ultimately result in greater safety in the road.

 ## 2.)
 Accident Detection and Mail System

 This model is still under progress.